BecWardell/HonoursCode/inferential_analysis_RW.txt

     #This says: give me a sequence from 0 to 0.15, and divide by 10.
 So the lag distance is 0.015
     breaks=seq(0, 0.15, l = 11)

-  #4) Calculate semivariance for ascaris
+  #4) Calculate semivariance for A. lumbricoides
     v1 <- variog(coords = ascaris_residual_table[,1:2], data = ascaris_residual_table[,3], breaks = breaks)
     v1.summary <- cbind(c(1:10), v1$v, v1$n)
     colnames(v1.summary) <- c("lag", "semi-variance", "# of pairs")